 9. Fear and Loathing in Las Vegas (1998)

-This black-comedy adventure film stars Johnny Depp as Raoul Duke and Benicio del Toro as Dr. Gonzo — a journalist and his lawyer who travel to Vegas for a journalist project, but get caught up in psychedelic drug use while in Sin City.
+This black-comedy adventure film stars Johnny Depp as Raoul Duke and Benicio del Toro as Dr. Gonzo — a journalist and his lawyer who travel to Vegas for a journalism project, but get caught up in psychedelic drug use while in Sin City.
 Marijuana and cocaine use are prominent in this Hunter S. Thompson adaptation, but psychedelic drugs including LSD and Ecstasy are the characters’ top substances of choice.

 Fear and Loathing in Las Vegas is widely regarded as a cult classic, but considered to be vulgar, unorthodox, and pro-drug use by many viewers.
 This surreal film is packed with descriptive and alluring scenes featuring drug use, which eventually lead to violence, car accidents, and wild, psychedelic hallucinations.
 Many say this movie glorifies drug use in that it makes drug use look bizarre, fun, and comical.